PhD Study in Turkey – A Guide for 2023

 The tuition fees for English-taught PhD programmes at Turkish public universities are low, typically being around €500-1,000 per year for international students.
 Fees are even lower for Turkish citizens and for courses taught in Turkish.
 Bear in mind that exact amounts can vary somewhat depending on your university and doctoral programme.

-Tuition fees at private universities are significantly higher – around €5,250-17,500 per year.
+PhD tuition fees at private universities in Turkey are significantly higher – around €5,250-17,500 per year.
 However, there are more funding options available at these institutions.